Crab Rave: Reception

 The song marked the first appearance of O'Broin in the Billboard charts, with the song debuting at number 36 on the "Hot Dance/Electronic Songs" category.
 The song gained 1 million (U.S) online streams, in the week ending 22 November.
 The song has since become the second most popular video across both of Monstercat's YouTube channels, surpassing Monstercat: Instinct's second most popular video by 13 times.
-As of July 2025, the music video has gained over 200 million views on the "Monstercat: Instinct" YouTube channel.
+As of July 2025, the music video has gained over 363 million views on the "Monstercat: Instinct" YouTube channel.

-On 22 January 2019, it was revealed that the song won Best Original Track (Solo) in the Tropical House & Commercial Deep House category on the Best of 2018 by the r/EDM subreddit with 226 participants.

 Internet meme

 "Crab Rave" was initially released as a small April Fool's Day joke, although it soon gained popularity after becoming an Internet meme due to the music video's uplifting theme and dancing crabs.

 In an interview with Suzana Palyan of Billboard, O'Broin expressed his appreciation for its growing popularity, writing "It's incredibly cool to see people enjoying it for the humour and video, as well as for the music itself.
 I really didn't anticipate the wave of new listeners and the plethora of memes based on the original; it's very fun to see the new creative variations being made every day."
 The music video was developed by O'Broin using the program Unreal Engine.

 O'Broin has further expressed his gratitude with the song's popularity, stating that he never expected the song to become so popular and for it to become an Internet meme, writing "Honestly, I had no idea.
 It just happened – and the cool thing is it happened completely by itself.
 I just put it out as a funny video and whoever made the 'Obama is Gone' meme kind of kicked everything off.
 It's fun to go around and read the latest comments because people are always making new versions of the meme and progressing it.
 I definitely didn't expect it."